ishara/sonar-examples/projects/languages/xml/xml-sonar-runner-custom-schema/README.md

 This example demonstrates how to analyze an XML project with the Sonar Runner.
-File validation is done with a custom XSD.
+File validation against a custom schema.

 Prerequisites
 =============